Long term side effects of prostate cancer radiotherapy

 Radiotherapy can damage the bone cells in the pelvic area, and also lower the blood supply to the bones.
 The bones can become weaker.
 This is called avascular necrosis.
-Damage to the bones can cause pain and sometimes makes it hard to walk or climb stairs.
+Damage to the bones can cause pain and can sometimes make it hard to walk or climb stairs.

 Sometimes, tiny cracks can appear in the pelvic bones some years after treatment.
 They are called pelvic insufficiency fractures.
 This is more likely to happen in people who have general weakening of their bones as they get older (osteoporosis).
 It is also more likely in people who are taking hormone therapies or steroids.

 Speak to your doctor if you have any pain in your bones.
 The pain usually gets worse if you move around or do exercise and gets better when you sit still or rest.
 Your doctor might ask you to have x-rays, a CT scan or an MRI scan to see if there are any fractures in the bones.

-You might have low levels of vitamin B12 after radiotherapy to the pelvis (the area between your hip bones).
+You might have low vitamin B12 after radiotherapy to the pelvis (the area between your hip bones).
 This is called a vitamin B12 deficiency.

 Radiotherapy can stop your digestive system from taking in (absorbing) vitamin B12 from the food you eat.
 This is called malabsorption.
 This means you can have a B12 deficiency even if you eat a balanced diet.

 It’s important that you go to your doctor if you’re experiencing these symptoms so that they can help you.

 Coping and support for you and your family